 How to Calculate Leontief Production Equation?

-The following steps outline how to calculate the Leontief Production Equation.
+The following steps outline how to calculate the Leontief Production Equation (simplified one-sector form).

 5. After inserting the variables and calculating the result, check your answer with the calculator above.